 Surely all we needed was a minor corrective.
 Then, after a further year of trying, a doctor suggested an exploratory operation to find out if something more serious was amiss.

 Even if it turned out to be a condition like endometriosis, which creates blockages in the fallopian tubes, we went into hospital that day believing the problem could be remedied without too much difficulty.
-It would be medically routine.
-Alas, the anesthetics from the operating theatre had not yet worn off when the surgeon called to tell us, in a cruelly matter-of-fact way, that it would be not just be hard to conceive naturally, but impossible.
+It would be a medically routine.
+Alas, the anesthetics from the operating theatre had not yet worn off when the surgeon called to tell us, in a cruelly matter-of-fact way, that it would not just be hard to conceive naturally, but impossible.

 As a journalist, one hopes never to become inured to awful news.
 The moment that happens it is time to relinquish the press pass.
 But covering disasters and conflicts, from the tsunami-wrecked shores of Sri Lanka and to the mine-scattered border region between Afghanistan and Pakistan, does build up something of a protective shell.
-When this call came through, however, those emotional defences were breached in an instant.
+When this call came through, however, those emotional defenses were breached in an instant.

 It felt as if we had suffered a bereavement.

-Only a few years earlier, the “kids conversation” had been such a joyful part of our relationship.
+Only a few years earlier, the “kids’ conversation” had been such a joyful part of our relationship.
 How many children would we have?
 What would they be called?
 Would they inherit Australian traits from their mother or the British reserve of their father.
 A virtual family had already taken shape in our minds.
 That day, however, the mental screen went blank, as we contemplated for the first time that the virtual may never become real.

 Now, in misery and self-pity, we found ourselves having the “no kids” conversation – or, just sitting in dazed silence.

 In those days of what felt like convalescence, I found myself thinking of the moment in a Punjabi hospital where our news team had actually been offered a baby.